 Content editing and production are critical components of our content production process.
-We had a team of 412 editors as of December 31, 2019 organized generally by interest-based vertical.
+We had a team of 376 editors as of December 31, 2020 organized generally by interest-based vertical.
 We believe that we possess a strong ability to select and distill compelling news stories and frame issues for our users in a distinctive way.
-Beyond distributing a large amount of news and information in a timely fashion, we provide independent social commentary and analyses.
-We edit our videos, primarily consisting of news, documentaries and interviews, into short clips.
-We organize our content by interest-based vertical and segment it further by featured topic.
-We actively combine text, image, video and live broadcasting content and integrate interactive UGC, aimed at producing an engaging user experience.
+Beyond distributing a large amount of news and information in a timely manner, we provide independent social commentary and analyses.
+We not only edit our videos, primarily consisting of news, documentaries and interviews into short clips but also organize our content by interest-based vertical and segment it further by featured topic.
+To produce an engaging user experience, we actively combine text, image, video and live broadcasting content and integrate interactive UGC.